Film award

 Film award is a cinematic award which can be awarded in several categories.
 Unlike the film festival, the film award is not accompanied by a public screening of competitive films.
-Film awards are usually awarded based on the results of a secret voting of experts and less often on the results of the jury discussion.
+Film awards are usually awarded based on the results of secret voting by experts and less often on the results of the jury discussion.

 Three most prestigious film awards

 Academy Awards

 Academy Awards, popularly known as "Oscar" — the award of the American Academy of cinema — is the most famous and prestigious award in film making industry, both domestic and international.
 The first award ceremony "Oscar" was held in 1929.
 Now the Oscars ceremony is broadcast live in dozens of countries around the world.
 Unlike most film festivals, "Oscars" are awarded by the results of a General vote of the Academy members, and not by the choice of a jury.

 Golden Globe Awards

 Golden Globe Awards is one of the most prestigious awards in both filmmaking and television industry, seeks to offer an independent view of Hollywood cinema.
 The award ceremony takes place in Los Angeles (US).